How long has Youth Haven been in existence?

 How are the children selected to attend?

-Children are either referred to Youth Haven by an agency representative or by an individual.
 We work with many different types of agencies, including but not limited to social service agencies, child welfare agencies, schools, and churches with community outreach programs.
-We also accept individual referrals from parents who are looking for help, foster parents, grandparents, or other individuals who would have an ability to secure permission from a parent or guardian for the child to attend.
+We also accept individual referrals from parents who are looking for help, foster parents, grandparents, or other individuals who are able to secure permission from a parent or guardian for the child to attend.

 Do you work with children of all races?